lzxlll/Job-Posting/README.md

 ## ***Extract information Process***

 We extract information in the online job descriptions by searching for the key words.
 Our keywords file [our_chinese_mapping.xlsx](https://github.com/lzxlll/Job-Posting/files/7533317/our_chinese_mapping.xlsx) includes three spreadsheets (techonology, character, O*NET) with the same format: job characteristics, and our judgement.
+For each job character, we apply the CBOW to generate a list of CBOW keywords based on our judgement.

+- Usage of different technologies (e.h., Microsoft Word, Python, Matlab);
+- Character, financial skills, problem management skills and so on;
+- O*NET work styles, skills, knowledge requirements, and activities.

 Our purpose is to count the apperance of the keywords in the description.
+By doing so, we decompose the texted description into a set of dummies variables.
+For instance, there are 67 job characteristics associated with techonology in our complied keywords file.
+Then, we created 67 columns with each one corresponding to a technology keywords.
+We count the apperance of each keywords and fill in the cell for each observation (job description).